 Please Note: Some high-demand programs and/or member institutions may not be open to CIEL exchange students.
 Contact the global education office before applying to see if the school you're interested in is open to exchange.

-Hampshire students interested applying should review the general application instructions and procedures for Hampshire Exchange Programs and contact Matthew Shamey in the global education office for more information:
+Before starting an application, students should meet with Matthew Shamey in the global education office for more information:

 Global Education Office